 Watch out…I’m back…and I’m FURIOUS.

 Another friend messaged me tonight with marital issues.
-Let me just say, for those of you who are newer…my marriage almost ended 2 years ago.
+Let me just say, for those of you who are newer…my marriage almost ended about 4 years ago.
 I’m positive that the devil thought he’d succeeded in splitting us up.
 And God said wait.
 Then God said “hope.”
 And now God is saying “redemption.”
 So when I hear of marriages that are struggling and failing, I get so mad – mad at the devil for stirring up trouble.

 I have an ongoing list of friends whose marriages are struggling and I’m praying through those.
 One is improving, another friend is going through the divorce process (though not her choice) and I hear regularly through the blog of people who summon up enough bravery to send one email to say, “Please pray for me, too.
 My marriage is rocky.”